OCA/stock-logistics-barcode/stock_barcodes/README.rst

 * Excute action_done() method outside onchange environment.
 * Allow create product when a barcode has not been found.
-* Select picking with barcode.
+* Allow to select picking reading its barcode.
+* Allow to select multiple pickings to process scanned products.

 Changelog
 =========